eclipse-tractusx/tractus-x-umbrella/docs/user/setup/README.md

 This guide provides instructions to set up a Kubernetes cluster required for running the Umbrella Chart.

+You can also follow the guide with the help of the [tutorial video](https://github.com/eclipse-tractusx/eclipse-tractusx.github.io.largefiles/blob/main/umbrella/video-tutorials/setup.mp4)

 ## System Requirements

 | CPU (Cores) | Memory (GB) |